-Our CT IDX Pro plugin allows you to seamlessly connect and display listings from your local MLS, covering 99% of All Homes For Sale across all 50 States, Washington D.C., and Canada and we’re adding more all the time.
+Our CT IDX Pro plugin allows you to seamlessly connect and display listings from your local MLS, covering 99% of all homes for sale across all 50 States, and we’re adding more all the time.
 We’ve purposely kept the plugin integration simple, with complete plug-and-play integration, this doc will cover the settings panel aspects and some tips and tricks to help streamline your server for the best performance.

 How does it work?

-The CT IDX Pro plugin hosts MLS data locally by downloading it to your website’s database, doing this allows for deeper integration into our Real Estate 7 theme and CRM systems, design and customization flexibility, and SEO advantages as the listings are all 100% indexable content which your site gets credit & ranking for in SERPs (search engine results pages).
+The CT IDX Pro plugin hosts MLS data locally by temporarily downloading it to your website’s database, doing this allows for deeper integration into our Real Estate 7 theme and CRM systems, design and customization flexibility, and SEO advantages as the listings are all 100% indexable content which your site gets credit & ranking for.

 General MLS Data:

 This is listing data that is not associated with yourself or your brokerage.
-Every 5 minutes a general pull will process chunks of MLS data to add new, update existing, and expire old out, based on the property type, location, and price min/max settings.
-The general data is pulled in a round-robin on all the selected zips from top to bottom, every 5 minutes a query is made and it does up to 5 queries per zip (paginated 1-5 for a total of up to 500 results per) if it sees empty results on the second query it recognizes that and skips to the next zip until it comes around again.
+Every 20 minutes a general pull will process chunks of MLS data to add new, update existing, and expire old out (see IDX Cache), based on the property type, location, and price min/max settings.
+The general data is pulled in a round-robin on all the selected zips from top to bottom, every 20 minutes a query is made and it does up to 5 queries per zip (paginated 1-5 for a total of up to 500 results per) if it sees empty results on the second query it recognizes that and skips to the next zip until it comes around again.

 Agent/Office MLS Data: